teadetime/computer_vision/docs/model_dev.md

 #### Choosing a Model to Transfer Learn off of
 - Tensorflow had a [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) containing models that are suitable to fine tune for object detection tasks.
 - We had experience with mobilenetv2, and thought that the 320x320 size would be sufficient for our webcam and would be trainable on our hardware (GTX 1060 6gb)
-- We also trained a model on EfficientNet 320x320 FILL IN RESULTS HERE
+- We also trained a model on EfficientNet 320x320. his model showed similar results of accuracy but took much longer to train and was too slow at performing inference to be effective in real time on CPU-only machine (one of our requirements)

 #### Setting up the model
 - After choosing a model you must download a saved "checkpoint" of the model that contains a starting point to train from